Short-term absence form

-In cases where you anticipate needing an additional day or two beyond two consecutive days and are comfortable sharing your circumstances, please speak with your course professor.
-It isn’t uncommon for an acute illness or illness to last longer than two consecutive days and professors have discretion to consider the circumstances and extend academic considerations for brief absences beyond two consecutive days when feasible.
+In cases where you anticipate needing an additional day or two beyond five consecutive days and are comfortable sharing your circumstances, please speak with your course professor.
+It isn’t uncommon for an acute illness or illness to last longer than five consecutive days and professors have discretion to consider the circumstances and extend academic considerations for brief absences beyond five consecutive days when feasible.
 If you anticipate you will need consideration for a longer period of time or if your professor does not extend the brief absence, you will need to speak with your academic advisor or graduate program coordinator to explore options.

 Acute illnesses may take a few days to resolve and students who are acutely ill should remain at home and rest to avoid spreading illness to their peers and others.
 Concordia Health Services does not provide documentation for brief, acute self-limiting illnesses.